fieldtrip/website/faq/how_can_i_fine-tune_my_bem_volume_conduction_model.md

 - anatomical MRI, described as voxels in a regular 3-D lattice, grey values
 - segmented MRI, described as voxels in a regular 3-D lattice, boolean or probabilistic values
-- mesh, consisting of vertices and elements (triangles, tetraheders, hexaheders)
+- mesh, consisting of vertices and elements (triangles, tetrahedra, hexahedra)

 In case of the BEM, the volume conduction model consists of one or multiple homogenous and isotropic compartments.
 The compartment boundaries are closed and non-intersecting surfaces that are described by triangulated meshes.
 Furthermore, each of the compartments is described by a conductivity.